How I Started Selling On Amazon

 Freedom.
-My wife and I have just had a baby girl, Ariana The Banana.
-(Undecided on The Banana bit).
-We have a cat, Olympus too.
+My wife and I have just had a baby girl and a couple of cats.
 It’s great to spend every day with them all.
 I don’t sit in traffic, I don’t sit in a cubicle all day and I don’t hate what I do.
 I’m not spending the money, it’s pretty much getting reinvested into stock and I have just started a holdings company.
 I’m mainly building the brand for sale.
 But that’s another discussion and something I’m looking to do next year as we want to build our own house on a few acres of land.

 What are the best bits of running an Amazon FBA business: